 If the patient is unable to consent, for example if they have died or are seriously ill or very young, we will tell you how to proceed with a complaint in those circumstances.

 If a patient makes a complaint verbally on the spot it can most likely be resolved immediately.

-If the complaint cannot be resolved immediately, the Practice Manager will begin an investigation to find out exactly what has happened and then make a response.
+If the complaint cannot be resolved immediately, the Complaints Manager will begin an investigation to find out exactly what has happened and then make a response.
 This may take some time and the Surgery has committed to the following timescales